dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 If a candidate or campaign is exposed for doing anything antithetical to DSA’s values, the steering committee is within its right to call a special meeting of the general membership to vote on retracting the endorsement.
 Endorsement retractions must meet the same voting quorums listed above and be conducted either in general meetings or online.

 [^1]: An IE means we as a chapter would run our own campaign for the candidate or measure and have less restrictions on the amounts we can spend on the campaign, but could legally not coordinate with the main campaign and would require more intense accounting of our campaign expenses and donations to avoid legal complications.
 A CC is a campaign where we are in direct contact with the main campaign and would be limited to approximately $5000 in donations per election cycle but require less legal oversight for campaign donations and expenses.

+## Sacramento DSA Blog ##
+The Sac DSA blog shall prioritize publishing the following types of articles:
+1. Op-Eds - Opinion articles by members about DSA debates that affect our chapter’s internal organizing or external campaigns, and public issues relevant to Sacramento.

+1. Steering Committee Statements - Statements made on behalf of the chapter in response to local and national emergencies.

+1. Political Education - Articles about theory in line with the Sac DSA mission statement and/or the history of socialist politics.

+Sac DSA’s blog is also open to citizen journalism, such as exposés on local politics or police corruption or interviews about campaigns or DSA history, SO LONG AS ALL JOURNALISTIC PIECES ARE DULY FACT CHECKED!
+Sac DSA as a chapter will not assume legal responsibility for members who use the blog to commit libel.

+Members should consult The Truth in Journalism Fact-Checking Guide if they have questions about how to approach fact-checking.

+All articles must be in line with the chapter mission statement, with the understanding that interpretations of the mission statement might vary in op-ed pieces.
+Also, authors of op-eds shall make it clear through the language of their article that their position is not the official chapter position, but is the member’s interpretation of the issue and Sac DSA’s mission statement.
+Members are welcome and encouraged to submit rebuttals to opinion pieces.

+The Secretary and Communications Director shall serve as the chapter blog’s Co Editors-In-Chief, provided that they post drafts in the Steering Committee chat within 24 hours and shall wait 24 hours for potential Steering Committee objections before final drafts are posted.
+In the case where the Secretary and Comms Director disagree about approving a piece for publication, the decision for publication shall be put to a vote by the Steering Committee.
+Steering Committee members' votes should reflect on whether or not the piece is in line with the Sac DSA mission statement, not if they agree or disagree with the article.

+Articles must be written in good faith and with the intention of growing DSA or educating our members and/or the public.
+If it is related to an internal DSA issue or point of debate, the article shall take the tone of “how DSA can do better” and will prioritize using uplifting language while avoiding character attacks on other comrades and ad hominem fallacies.